 Needs Assessment.
-Throughout the conversation, try to identify the person’s needs.
+Try to pinpoint the person/family’s needs.
 Stress may be related to:

 Direct to Service.
-It is very important to follow through with commitments made and direct the patient or family member to any and all services that may benefit them.
+Follow through with commitments made and direct the patient or family member to any and all services that may benefit them.

 Yes.
 The care team or facility administration should maintain an open line of communication with the patient.
 There should be an ongoing expression of support and concern, and — when appropriate — coordination of follow-up care related to the medical injury.
 In addition, any significant learning from the event investigation should be shared with the patient as promptly as possible.